laradock/laradock/DOCUMENTATION/content/introduction/index.md

 Beanstalkd - RabbitMQ - PHP Worker
 - **Queueing Management:**
 Beanstalkd Console - RabbitMQ Console
+- **Web IDE:**
+Theia - Webide - Codiad - IceCoder - Jupyterhub
 - **Random Tools:**
-HAProxy - Certbot - Blackfire - Selenium - Jenkins - ElasticSearch - Kibana - Grafana - Gitlab - Mailhog - MailDev - Minio - Varnish - Swoole - NetData - Portainer - Laravel Echo...
+HAProxy - Certbot - Blackfire - Selenium - Jenkins - ElasticSearch - Kibana - Grafana - Gitlab - Mailhog - MailDev - Minio - Varnish - Swoole - NetData - Portainer - Laravel Echo - IPython...

 Laradock introduces the **Workspace** Image, as a development environment.
 It contains a rich set of helpful tools, all pre-configured to work and integrate with almost any combination of Containers and tools you may choose.